apache/lucene/lucene/MIGRATE.md

 `TotalHitCountCollectorManager` now requires that an array of `LeafSlice`s, retrieved via `IndexSearcher#getSlices`, is provided to its constructor.
 Depending on whether segment partitions are present among slices, the manager can optimize the type of collectors it creates and exposes via `newCollector`.

+### IndexSearcher#search(List<LeafReaderContext, Weight, Collector) removed

+The protected `IndexSearcher#search(List<LeafReaderContext leaves, Weight weight, Collector collector)` method has been removed in favour of the newly introduced `search(LeafReaderContextPartition[] partitions, Weight weight, Collector collector)`.
+`IndexSearcher` subclasses that override this method need to instead override the new method.